 Chop the vegetables into bite-sized chunks.
 I like to use mushrooms, broccoli, brussels sprouts, shredded cabbage and beansprouts.
 You can use your own choice of vegetable.
+Chinese

 Add oyster sauce, soy sauce, fish sauce to a wok or a frying pan and allow to heat

 Add the chopped vegetables and stir well to coat with the sauce.
 Reduce the heat, cover the pan with a lid and allow the vegetables to steam on a low heat for 10 minutes.

 You should find that the vegetables release enough moisture to form a gravy with the cooking sauces.

 Don’t over-cook – the vegetables should still have a ‘bite’ to them.

 Put the butter into another frying pan and mix in the garlic paste.
 Allow to heat until sizzling.
 Take your time over this step.
 Don’t allow the garlic to brown.
 I prefer to use garlic paste rather than chopped garlic, because it is less included to burn while the prawns are cooking.

 Add the raw peeled defrosted prawns and stirfry until pink – this normally takes about 5 minutes.

 Just before they are done drizzle a tablespoon of honey into the pan and stir to coat each prawn.